Biometrics - Password Problems Solved?

 Once you've installed your Password Manager, you can use your fingerprint to access that too once you've selected the option "Windows Hello Login"in the Settings (see screenshot below).

 Next, add all of your usernames and passwords to the password manager.
-It will store them ib a securely encrypted vault.
+It will store them in a securely encrypted vault.
 For any new sites, you can ask the password manager to generate you a random password.
-It can be very long and full of a mixture of letters, numbers and symbols, but you'll NEVER have to remember it because your password manager will automatically fill in the boxes when you log onto the site/ The screenshot below shows a username and password entry for a parking website (don't worry, it's not active anymore!).
+It can be very long and full of a mixture of letters, numbers and symbols, but you'll NEVER have to remember it because your password manager will automatically fill in the boxes when you log onto the site.
+The screenshot below shows a username and password entry for a parking website (don't worry, it's not active anymore!).

 Hopefully, your now up and running with biometrics, and the burden of password management has been lifted from your shoulders.
 You can use complex, secure passwords without having to write them down or remember them.
 You will be much safer and more secure online.

-I hope you have understood the trust of this blog article.
+I hope you have understood the thrust of this blog article.
 I'm not an I.T. professional, I'm just a bloke living with dementia who has found a coping strategy that enables me to use the

 internet without the problems of managing multiple usernames and passwords with all of the issues of remembering, managing bits of paper, keeping notebooks that can be stolen and all of the other barriers that put people off of using the Internet to its full potential.
 Please let me know if you found this helpful, or tell me if I've got things wrong or could have provided more clarity.
 It's a fine balance between brevity and verbosity, so forgive me if I've got the wrong mix.
 And please let me know if you'd like me to write a little more on this topic.
 I'm quite excited about it because I think that biometrics can make life a lot easier for for people living with dementia.